Akib7/instagram_clone/README.md

 # Getting Started with Create React App
 You can try this app on your browser by going to https://react-insta-1d4f3.web.app

 This is a project which has the CRUD operations with firebase.
 Tried to create the instagram clone with it.
+You can upload pictures with caption.
+You can also comment on pictures in the comment section.

 ![react](https://user-images.githubusercontent.com/75217894/188119464-b4215f1f-1df6-4bc7-bca0-2d5c1c9454ba.PNG)